alxhghs/my-personal-page/src/blog-posts/google-tag-manager-2.md

 ---
 date: "2019-03-20"
-title: "Google Tag Manager and Gatsby"
+title: "Google Tag Manager, Google Analytics and Gatsby"
 subtitle: "Part 2"
-description: "Part 2 in a series of blog posts on how to integrate Google Tag Manager with GatsbyJS"
+description: "Part 2 in a series of blog posts on how to integrate Google Tag Manager and Google Analytics with GatsbyJS"
 keywords: ["Google Tag Manager", "Gatsby", "GatsbyJS", "React", "GTM", "Google Analytics", "GA"]
 ---

-This is part 2 in a series on using Google Tag Manager (GTM) with Gatsby.
+This is part 2 in a series on using <b>Google Tag Manager</b> (GTM) and <b>Google Analytics</b> (GA) with <b>Gatsby</b>.

-If you want to see a general overview of GTM and instructions on how to get started, see [Google Tag Manager and Gatsby (Part 1)](/blog/google-tag-manager).
+If you need a general overview of GTM and instructions on how to get started, see [Google Tag Manager and Gatsby (Part 1)](/blog/google-tag-manager).

-Now that we've added GTM to your site, let's unleash the power of GTM and Google Analytics (GA).
+Now that we've added GTM to your site, let's unleash the power of GTM and GA!

-### Sign up for Google Analytics
+### Sign up for GA

-If you haven't signed up for GA yet, go to [https://analytics.google.com/analytics/web/](https://analytics.google.com/analytics/web/) and sign up to get started.
+If you haven't signed up for GA yet, go to [analytics.google.com](https://analytics.google.com/analytics/web/) to get started.

-### Connect to Google analytics
+### Connect GTM to GA

 Next, to connect GTM to GA, we will need your GA tracking ID.